lioneltrs/goNCommand/README.md

 # goNCommand

-goNCommand is a set of Bash scripts to convert eight games (Ninja Commando, Ghost Pilots, Art of Fighting 3, Magician Lord, Ninja Master's, Crossed Swords, Sengoku, Super Sidekicks) to romsets for Final Burn Alpha, MAME or FBNeo.
+goNCommand is a set of Bash scripts to convert nine games (Ninja Commando, Ghost Pilots, Art of Fighting 3, Magician Lord, Ninja Master's, Crossed Swords, Sengoku, Super Sidekicks, The Last Blade 2) to romsets for Final Burn Alpha, MAME or FBNeo.

 ## Installation